Validators/Developer-Portal/README.md

 `dotnet publish Validators.IO.Developers\\Validators.IO.Developers.csproj -c release -o c:\\YourFolder /p:EnvironmentName=Production`

+## User registration

+The project uses the standard .net MVC IdentityUser as its basis for user management and registration.
+The basic functionality is scaffolded in the **Areas** folder.

 ## Configuration
 There are one configuration file called appsettings.Production.json that contain the following: